DBirmingham/sparta_nasa_api_som/README.md

 ## Built With

-Ruby, httpary, JSON and rspec!
+Ruby, httpary, JSON, dotenv and rspec!